-The University of Maryland's Department of Mathematics received a $6.5 million estate gift from Carol Fullerton that honors the memory of her late father, Herbert A. Hauptman (Ph.D.
+The University of Maryland's Department of Mathematics received an estate gift from Carol Fullerton that honors the memory of her late father, Herbert A. Hauptman (Ph.D.
 '55, mathematics).
 The gift will establish the Herbert A. Hauptman Endowed Graduate Fellowship Program in the department.

 "The gift is a transformative moment in the history of our department," said Doron Levy, chair of the Department of Mathematics.
 "It will provide us with the resources needed to elevate the experience of our Ph.D. students.
 We are so proud to be Herbert Hauptman's alma mater, and we believe that the gift will allow us to carry on his legacy for many years to come."

 Hauptman and Jerome Karle were awarded the Nobel Prize in chemistry in 1985 for "outstanding achievements in the development of direct methods for the determination of crystal structures."

 The road to these achievements began in 1947 when Hauptman began collaborating with Karle—who worked at the Naval Research Laboratory—on X-ray crystallography, a technique used to determine the structure of molecules.

 At the time, X-ray crystallography could only determine certain simple molecular structures.
 Hauptman and Karle developed equations that made it possible to directly determine the structure of larger molecules, such as proteins, using X-rays.
 This work advanced biological and medical research.